dorshinar/blog/content/blog/guarded-city-with-no-defensive-wall-typescript/guarded-city-with-no-defensive-wall-typescript.md

 })();
 ```

-What happens here is instead of using fixed, compile time values, we're retrieving our array from an external URL, and we assume the result will be an array of numbers.
+What happens here is instead of using fixed, compile time values, we're retrieving our array from an external URL, and we assume the result to be an array of numbers.

 This is a very dangerous assumption to make - we **can't** guarantee that the result will in fact contain only numbers, or that it will even be an array at all!